salvipeter/advent2024/README.md

 After `make`-ing the project, you can run a specific day by `./run.sh` followed by the day's number.

 Here's a table of the languages.
+I always selected the language *before* looking at the problem, the only exception being Day 11, which I planned to do in Perl, but ended up solving it in Prolog (tabling seemed such a good match for the task).

 | Day | Language    | Implementation       | Notes                                              |
 |-----|-------------|----------------------|----------------------------------------------------|